isabella232/generator-dailygraphic/README.md

 Then, choose your chart template. **Important: only line chart works right now!**.

 Then, you can optionally create a Github repo and a Google Drive spreadsheet.
+The first time you run these, you will have to go through some sort of process to authorize your Github/Google account.

 This process will create a folder with an initialized git repo with your new graphic in the folder where you ran `yo dailygraphic` from.